ivanadokic/player_parser/README.md

 # WHAT IT DOES:

 This is a Ruby program that makes a single set of players records by parsing data from 3 different record files and then display these records sorted in 3 different ways.
-A player record consists of a last name, first name, gender, data of birth, and favorite color.
 A record consists of the following 5 fields: last name, first name, gender, date of birth and favorite color.

 ### GOAL:
 Using Ruby language, parse the following set of 3 input files